openedx-unsupported/configuration/util/README.rst

 6. Wait for Travis CI to run the builds.

 7. Upon completion, examine the Travis CI logs to find where your Dockerfile was built (search for "docker build -t").
+Your Dockerfile should be built by one of the build jobs with "MAKE_TARGET=docker.test.shard".
 Find the amount of time the build took by comparing the output of the date command before the build command starts and the date command after the build command completes.

 8. Round build time to a whole number, and add it to the configuration/util/parsefiles\_config.yml file.